 I have kept my editing minimal so as to preserve the original tone.
 Since learning from Sifu, I discovered Brendon Burchard, a motivational speaker, strategist, author and YouTuber who worked at the major consulting firm Accenture before shifting into the world of a thought leader.
 While Brendon and many others have stellar techniques, strategies, and perspectives, I still feel the contents below are paramount.

 System of Achieving Your Goals

 If you have yet to find a system that is optimal for you in the realization, clarification, and achievement of your goals, let this serve as your foundation.
 There is always more knowledge one can obtain, yet having clear and directed action that can be accomplished in one day will take you farther than simply knowing all the ideas in a volume of books.

 Do not strive for perfection, whether the perfect system or the perfect strategy.
 Strive for what is effective, what gets you results.
 The time you spend considering options is a time not invested in actions, and I can guarantee you that the recommended actions here will take you farther along your path.

 I recommend reading this in one sitting, if not the first time, then truly the second, or the third.
 Get the whole gestalt in your short term conscious memory.
 Just like learning to drive, achieving what you intend this world requires many actions taken simultaneously, many pieces of the puzzle seen together, to fully comprehend the whole.
 Any piece alone will serve a function; united, they achieve a greater purpose.

-This is an exclusive sneak peek to David’s new book, which is not available yet.
+This is an exclusive sneak peek to my new book, which is not available yet.
 In the meanwhile, you’re invited to read the first “Magic is Real” book.